 - Target group: Define the target audience whose needs the product will satisfy.

 - Needs: What do these customers need?
 What solvable pains and challenges do they face?

-- Product: Define the product, generic attributes or features that can contribute to customer happiness.
+- Product: Define the product, generic attributes, or features that can contribute to customer happiness.

-- Business goals: Have a clear picture how the product will benefit the company and what the business goals and aspirations led to its creation.
+- Business goals: Have a clear picture of how the product will benefit the company and what the business goals and aspirations led to its creation.

 After figuring this out, vision forms the fifth element.
 At that point, briefly express the purpose of the product and how it will affect customers or the market.

 Feel free to revisit this board any time change becomes necessary.
-Conduct further market research, user tests and other ways of validation; multiple things might change here.
+Conduct further market research, user tests, and other ways of validation; multiple things might change here.
 Keep everybody up-to-date on the current state of the vision.

 Product vision template